 To begin reviewing, click Review Peer Documents.
 This button will be blue during the review period, showing you where you are in the process.

-3. Click on Ask for Document to Review.
+3. Click on Ask for a submission to review.
 Remember to give yourself sufficient time to complete all of the required reviews.

 4. Click on Write Your Review.
 Until you submit the review for this document, you will not be able to request another one.